SAP-samples/fsm-extension-sample/samples/mobile-web-container/README.md

 # Mobile Web Container Extension

 This extension is a minimalist extension sample, which runs inside a mobile web container.
-The necessary steps to run this extension inside a mobile web container are described in the “How to run” section.
-In case you are not familiar with the mobile web container concept, please read the respective [documenation](https://help.sap.com/docs/SAP_FIELD_SERVICE_MANAGEMENT/fsm_mobile/web-containers.html) in advanced.
+The necessary steps to run this extension inside a mobile web container are described in the “Running the Extension” section.
+If you are not familiar with the mobile web container concept, please read the respective [documentation](https://help.sap.com/docs/SAP_FIELD_SERVICE_MANAGEMENT/fsm_mobile/web-containers.html) in advance.

-## How to run
+**Note:** This extension is only targeted to run inside a web container, and not in a browser window.

+## Running the Extension

+To run the extension, perform the following steps:
+1. Run the extension locally.
+2. Get the public URL to allow the extension running inside the web container.
+3. Create the web container.
+4. Access the web container with the extension.

+**Tip:** As an alternative to step 1 and step 2, you can also run the extension on any node server.

-### Run locally
+### Running Locally
 - Run `npm install`.
-- Set an environment variable `SECRET_KEY` with a random string to randomize your backend authentication, or add a `.env` file with `SECRET_KEY=<random_key>` next to package.json.
+- Set an environment variable `SECRET_KEY` with a random string to randomize your backend authentication, or add a `.env` file with `SECRET_KEY=<random_key>`.
+Note that when you add this file, the file needs to be on the same level as the package.json so not in a subfolder or similar.
 - Start the server using `npm start`.

-### Publicly accessible URL
+### Get the Publicly Accessible URL

-For testing purpose, an external solution like [ngrok](https://ngrok.com/) or [localtunnel](https://github.com/localtunnel/localtunnel) can provide a publicly accessible url that will proxy all requests to your locally running webserver.
+To receive the access URL for the extension, you can use an external solution like [ngrok](https://ngrok.com/) or [localtunnel](https://github.com/localtunnel/localtunnel).
+These solutions provide a publicly accessible URL that will proxy all requests to your locally running web server.

-### Create a new Web Container
+### Creating a Web Container
-- Go the admin app and login with your account
+1. Open the Admin application and login with your account.
-- Choose the desired company and afterwards select "Web containers" from the side navigation
+2. From the side menu, choose **Companies** and select the desired company.
+3. From the side menu, choose **Web Containers**.
-- Create a new web container with the following data:
+4. On the screen, create a new web container with the following data:
-  - Name: Provide any name (e. g.
-Web Container Extension Demo)
+    1. **Name:** Enter any name (for example, `Web Container Extension Demo`)
-  - Title: Provide any title (e. g.
-Web Container Extension Demo, the title is shown inside the mobile app)
+    2. **Title:** Enter any title.
+This title is then displayed in the mobile application. (for example, `Web Container Extension Demo`)
-  - Object Types: Select any object type, who supports web containers (e. g.
-Equipement - see [Supported Object Types](https://help.sap.com/docs/SAP_FIELD_SERVICE_MANAGEMENT/fsm_mobile/web-containers.html))
+    3. **Object Types:** Select any object type that supports web containers (for example, `Equipement`.
+For more information, see  [Supported Object Types](https://help.sap.com/docs/SAP_FIELD_SERVICE_MANAGEMENT/fsm_mobile/web-containers.html))
-  - URL: <publicly_accessible_url>/web-container-access-point (in case of ngrok the URL will e. g. look like this: https://87df-ed1a-6118-11e-d9b-6a02-42ac-1200-02bc.ngrok.io/web-container-access-point)
+    4. **URL:** <Publicly_accessible_URL>/web-container-access-point (for ngrok the URL will, for example, look like this: https://87df-ed1a-6118-11e-d9b-6a02-42ac-1200-02bc.ngrok.io/web-container-access-point)

-### How to locate the created Web Container
+### Accessing the Web Container with the Extension
-- Open Field Service App in your Smartphone and proceed with the login
+1. On your mobile phone, open the SAP Field Service Management mobile application proceed with the login.
+2. From the burger menu, access the side menu.
-- Access the side navigation via the burger menu and select the object type, which you have chosen during the web container creation (e. g.
-Equipment)
+3. From the side menu, select the object type that you have chosen during the web container creation, for example, Equipment.
+A list of the respective object type is displayed.
-- Now, you should see a list of the respective object type and you need to pick one of those entries
-- The detail page of this entry should become visible and a three dots menu in the header should appear
+4. From the list, select an entry.
+The details of the entry are displayed.
-- Click on the three dots menu and you should see the title of the web container at the bottom
+5. Choose the three dots menu.
+The title of the web container is displayed at the bottom.
-- Press the web container title to access the web container
+6. Click on the web container title to access the web container with the extension.

-### Deployment

-You can run this extension on **any node server**.

-## How to obtain support
+## How to Get Support
-In case you find a bug or need support, please open an issue [here](https://github.com/SAP-samples/fsm-extension-sample/issues/new).
+If you find a bug or need support, please open an issue [here](https://github.com/SAP-samples/fsm-extension-sample/issues/new).

 ## License
 Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](./LICENSE) file.